 In cold weather, warm socks, boots, and gloves will help (hands and feet are among the areas that suffer most from the cold).
 You can also wear jackets, sweaters and coats for colder areas.
 Instead of a thick down jacket, you can also pack several thinner clothes and use the onion principle.

 Note: The tips above are just general guidelines.

 Shoes are probably one of the most important items of clothing.
 Most of the time you walk a lot when traveling and should therefore choose suitable shoes.

 You should have at least a pair of comfortable shoes that you can generally wear.

 There are different types of boots.
 One thing they have in common, however, is that they are tall and protect the feet and usually also the calves.
 I would never have believed it, but here in Colombia rubber boots have become my most loyal companions.

-A light hiking shoe is the perfect universal shoe and can be worn everywhere, not only in the city, but also on hikes.
+A light hiking shoe is the perfect universal shoe and can be worn everywhere, not only in the city, but also on hikes, obviously.
 I would say that this shoe covers 95% of the needs, but can heat up the foot quite a bit in a warm climate.
-For high alpine hikes, however, you have to upgrade to a shell shoe.
+For high alpine hikes, however, you have to upgrade to specialized trekking shoes.

 Sandals are available in a wide variety of models and are the ideal travel companion.
 These don’t take up much space and can be carried almost anywhere in the shower, on the beach, when traveling.
 However, the benefits are limited to hiking or cold climates.
 In addition, if you wear sandals here in Bogota, you are immediately identified as a foreign backpacker.